 This Sausage and Peppers dish is a crowd pleaser in our house!
 We like it best eaten on rolls topped with a slice of provolone cheese.
-It’s also delicious on rice topped with a little shredded cheese and an Italian salad on the side.
+It’s also delicious on rice topped with a little shredded cheese and an Olive Garden salad on the side.

 Slow cooker meals are the ultimate in hands-off cooking.
 As you go about your day, the crock pot simmers all the flavors of your dinner together to create a hot homemade meal that’s ready by dinner time.

 If you think all slow cooker dinner recipes taste the same, you have NOT tasted this Sausage and Peppers dish.

 With spice from Italian sausage, tangy tomato sauce and the addition of cheese on top, this easy dinner is full of unique peppery flavor!

 Sausage.
 I use the bulk HOT Italian sausage.
 Make sure you brown it before adding to the crockpot (this can be brownded in advance, the night before).

 If you’re nervous about the spice, feel free to use mild or regular.
 Or half and half.
 Just be sure you buy bulk, or remove the casings from your sausage before browning it up!

 You could also use sausage links if you prefer, but when feeding a crowd, the bulk sausage is the way to go!
 And the links tend to fall apart after hours of cooking anyway, so this is a no brainer.

 Tomatoes.
 Instead of tomato sauce, we have also used fresh tomatoes that have been pureed, but it leads to a thinner sauce.
 You may need to add more paste if you choose this option.

 You could also customize this dinner and use Rotel tomatoes like we do in our Instant Pot Sausage and Peppers recipe.
 LOVE the spice and flavor!